Battle of Fort Charlotte

 Gálvez's army sailed from New Orleans aboard a small fleet of transports on January 28, 1780.
 On February 25, the Spaniards landed near Fort Charlotte.
 The outnumbered British garrison resisted stubbornly until Spanish bombardment breached the walls.
 The garrison commander, Captain Elias Durnford, had waited in vain for relief from Pensacola, but was forced to surrender.
 Their capitulation secured the western shore of Mobile Bay and opened the way for Spanish operations against Pensacola.

 Background

-When Spain entered the American Revolutionary War in 1779, Bernardo de Gálvez, the energetic governor of Spanish Louisiana, immediately began offensive operations.
+When Spain entered the American Revolutionary War in 1779, Bernardo de Gálvez, the energetic governor of Louisiana, immediately began offensive operations.
 In September 1779 he gained complete control over the lower Mississippi River by capturing Fort Bute and then shortly thereafter obtaining the surrender of the remaining British forces on the river following the Battle of Baton Rouge.
 Following these successes, he began planning operations against Mobile and Pensacola, the remaining British presence in the province of West Florida.